 Study Abroad Program Overview

-Study abroad at the Hong Kong University of Science and Technology (HKUST) offers affordable access to quality coursework taught in English.
-Most UC students have benefited from regular degree coursework in the Schools of Business and Management, Science, Engineering, Interdisciplinary Programs, Humanities and Social Science.
+Study abroad at the Hong Kong University of Science and Technology (HKUST) offers quality coursework taught in English in the Schools of Business and Management, Science, Engineering, Interdisciplinary Programs, Humanities and Social Science.

 Situated on a lovely seaside campus above Clear Water Bay in the New Territories, the HKUST campus provides state-of-the-art academic, student life, and sports facilities for daily student needs.
 HKUST is located just 45 minutes away from Hong Kong’s downtown center.